There is no player in world football that has drawn more plaudits for his physical qualities and dedication to his craft than Cristiano Ronaldo.

 Ronaldo, unsurprisingly, takes his diet very seriously.
 "A good workout must be combined with a good diet," he states.
 "I eat a high protein diet, with lots of wholegrain carbs, fruit and vegetables, and avoid sugary foods."

-He particularly likes fish and his favourite dish is bacalhau a braz, which is a mixture of cod, onions, thinly sliced potatoes and scrambled eggs.
-At restaurants, Ronaldo says he often orders steak and a salad.
+He particularly likes fish – particularly swordfish, sea bass and sea bream – and his favourite dish is bacalhau a braz, which is a mixture of cod, onions, thinly sliced potatoes and scrambled eggs.
+He also eats plenty of fruits and lean proteins.
+At restaurants, Ronaldo says he often orders steak and a salad, and never anything frozen - everything he eats is fresh.

 "Eat regularly," Ronaldo continues.
 "If you train regularly it’s important to keep energy levels high to fuel your body for better performance.
 I sometimes eat up to six smaller meals a day to make sure I have enough energy to perform each session at top level."

-Hydration is vital, too - "drinking water is so important," Ronaldo affirms - but one of the sacrifices he makes to keep his body in top condition is avoiding alcohol.
+Hydration is vital, too - "drinking water is so important," Ronaldo affirms - but one of the sacrifices he makes to keep his body in top condition is avoiding alcohol and carbonated drinks.

 What other secrets does Ronaldo have?